sachaRfd/TS-DiffuGen-Thesis/README.md

 ## Visualisation with PyMol

-To utilize PyMol for visualization:
+To use PyMol for visualisation:

 1. Ensure PyMol is installed on your desktop along with the appropriate license.
 You can download it from [this link](https://pymol.org/2/).
 2. Place the PyMol script in the designated folder and execute it using the PyMol GUI.